supposedly/joffrey/README.md

 - `--addition`: would return `4` (default argument)

 ### Workflow
-Ergo allows your whole package to center in functionality around the CLI.
+Kizbra allows your whole package to center in functionality around the CLI.
 I don't quite know if this is good or bad design&nbsp;-- leaning toward "bad", perhaps, because I only needed it for a package that started as a CLI-only script and grew awkwardly into an importable module&nbsp;-- but it certainly works, and it hasn't been at all disagreeable IMHO.

-In a small script without many files, particularly one that's only meant to be run as a command-line script and not used as a Python module, it suffices to simply define `cli = ergo.CLI(...)` within it and make use thereof with something like `args = cli.parse()`.
+In a small script without many files, particularly one that's only meant to be run as a command-line script and not used as a Python module, it suffices to simply define `cli = kizbra.CLI(...)` within it and make use thereof with something like `args = cli.parse()`.

 However, in a larger package distributed both as a CLI script *and* an importable Python module, a problem